 - Students receive thoughtful video, audio and text feedback from caring Ensign Peak Academy mentors.

 - Application and $35 fee required for each student.
-A separate application is required for each student.
 An elementary school student is defined as a student who is at least 5 years old, but who has not yet turned 12 years old, prior to September 1, 2018.